mehatabnabi/Twitter-Sentiment-Analysis_NLP/README.md

 - Training/test data splits- 70%/30%
 - Vectorized the tweets using the CountVectorizer library
 - Built a model using Support Vector machine Classifier
-- Achieved approx 95% accuracy
+- Model accuracy - approx 95% accuracy

 -------------------------------------------------------------------------------------------------------